 Bills and Overtures – 6 members elected by Presbytery.
 Purpose: To ensure that the Presbytery properly dockets (or refers to a committee or workgroup) all bills and overtures received from member churches or Teaching Elders for presbytery consideration and to review and make recommendations (or referrals to committees or workgroups) regarding requests and communications to Presbytery from other PC(USA) governing bodies.
 Meets as necessary during Presbytery meetings if New Business is presented and occasionally to prepare to guide conversation at presbytery meetings when proposed amendments to the Constitution are sent down by GA for ratification by the presbyteries.

 Finance and Property – 6-9 members appointed by Mission Cabinet.
 Purpose: to exercise proper oversight over the finances and property of the Presbytery including developing an annual budget, arranging for an annual financial audit, and recommending to the Presbytery actions on financial and property issues.
-Meets 4-6 time per year during the day in Elizabethtown.
+Meets 4-6 times per year during the day in Elizabethtown or via Zoom.

 Hunger Action Taskforce – 3-6 members appointed by Mission Cabinet.
 Purpose: To encourage giving to the hunger related issues especially through the Cents-Ability Offerings and to approve grant requests for funding from these funds.